Open from April through October

 A paradise for nature lovers and hikers

-The island of Port-Cros can only be discovered on foot (no bikes here), along the 30 km of marked trails.
-In order to explore the island freely, and take full advantage of the trails, we recommend you bring good shoes and water bottles.
-Please note that the island's paths are impassable for baby carriages and wheelchairs.
+The best way to explorePort-Cros IslandPort-Cros on foot (no bicycles allowed here), along its 30 km of marked trails.
+To explore the island freely and fully enjoy its trails, we recommend that you bring sturdy shoes and water bottles.
+Please note that the island’s trails are not accessible to strollers or wheelchairs.

-Wave Section Web Mobile White-Transparent
+Wave Mobile Web Section White-Transparent

 Hiking in Port-Cros